 - Return the bowl to the microwave and microwave it for 15 seconds at full power.
 Again, remove the bowl from the microwave and thoroughly stir the chocolate, distributing the heat and melting the chocolate more.

 - Return the bowl to the microwave for as many 15-second increments are needed to almost melt the chocolate (you'll be able to melt the last bit by stirring).
 Repeat the stirring process after each microwave session.
-(Using chocolate chips, it only took me 2 additional trips to the microwave.)
+(It only took me 2 additional trips to the microwave.)

-- When chocolate is fully melted, add coconut oil and stevia and then stir to incorporate.
+- When chocolate is fully melted, add coconut oil and then stir to incorporate.

 - Add pecans to the chocolate and stir until they're fully coated.